t8ortot/sheets-discogs-tracker/README.md

 - **Last Reload Date**: This is the last time the script updated the row.
 The script uses this date to determine if it has already updated the row for the day.
 - **Notes**: This is where notes about the item can be manually entered.
 This is only for your own records and is not used by the script for any reason.

-## Info Box
+## Info Section
-The script will build an info box to the right of the [Collection](#collection).
+The script will build an info section to the right of the [Collection](#collection).
 This section will show a summary of your collection, as well as expose certain settings that you can configure.
 Below is a description of what each row represents:
-### Summary Info
+### Collection Summary
 - **Item Investment**: This is the sum of all values in the Price column.
 If prices are stored in detail, then this can represent the total amount of money spent on items before tax and shipping, otherwise, this value will be equal to Total Investment.
 - **Total Investment**: This is the sum of all values in the Total column.
 This can represent the total amount of money spent on items, including tax and shipping.
 - **Total Discogs Lowest**: This is the sum of all values in the Discogs Lowest column.
 This represents the minimum amount of money your collection is currently selling for.
 This should not be interpreted as collection value, since it is not calculated based on any sold prices.